FamilySearch/GEDCOM.io/_pages/migrate.md

 ## NOTE_RECORD

 GEDCOM 5.5.1 allowed the same tag in the same context to have different meaning depending on its payload type.
-This added significant implementation complexity and has been removed from GEDCOM 7.0.
+This added significant implementation complexity and has been removed from v7.0.

 Any NOTE_RECORD in 5.5.1 should be replaced with a [SHARED_NOTE_RECORD](https://gedcom.io/specifications/GEDCOM7rc.html#SHARED_NOTE_RECORD) in 7.0.